Editorial guide

 Full context before the next step

 This page is written for readers who want a useful answer before downloading an app.
-"How to read AI-supported features without turning it into a sales claim" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Claim reading: AI supported features" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to read AI-supported features without turning it into a sales claim", the next step should fit the reader's actual day.
-In a comparison between saved videos and an app-led routine, "How to read AI-supported features without turning it into a sales claim" is usually a practical decision rather than a promise hunt.
+For "Claim reading: AI supported features", the next step should fit the reader's actual day.
+In a comparison between saved videos and an app-led routine, "Claim reading: AI supported features" is usually a practical decision rather than a promise hunt.
 The reader is trying to keep the habit small enough to repeat tomorrow, so the first move should be observable: use similar lighting before comparing progress photos.
-If that choice makes the next session easier to repeat for "How to read AI-supported features without turning it into a sales claim", the article has done.
+If that choice makes the next session easier to repeat for "Claim reading: AI supported features", the article has done its job.
+If "Claim reading: AI supported features" only creates more searching, pause before adding another routine.
+Orena can support the.

 Section 2